Issue(s): X-Men #25

 The United Nations Security Council has voted to "initiate the Alpha and Beta parameters of the Magneto Protocols".
 Nick Fury contacts Forge, who activates a network of satellites that create an electro-magnetic shield around the Earth.

 As far as i know, it's pretty unprecedented for the United Nations to have prepared a world-wide response to a super-villain.
 If they have similar protocols for Dr. Doom, the Red Skull, the Leader, etc., we've never seen any indication of it.
 Normally, the protocol is to hope some super-heroes will deal with the threat.
 But the likes of the Avengers are not called in, and, as we'll see, it's currently bathtime at the FF's place.
 Now, that may be because the X-Men are already involved.
 Maybe someone (understandably) decided that they'd be best suited for dealing with Magneto.
 But you'd think that there would be some elements in some governments who wouldn't trust the X-Men: because countries would prefer to use their own super-people (e.g. Excalibur, Sunfire, or whatever the Soviet Super Soldiers are called at the moment) or because if the threat is grave enough to merit all of this, the "Earth's Mightiest heroes" should clearly be called in, or due to the X-Men's recent outlaw status, or just because of basic anti-mutant bigotry.
 The latter might also have helped explain why Magneto gets a level of attention that, say, Dr. Doom doesn't.
-Yes, i know Doom in particular is the ruler of a country, but it's not like he hasn't tried to take over the world several times already, and in fact has been more successful at it than Magneto (even literally succeeding a couple of times, although most probably don't remember that).
+Yes, i know Doom in particular is the ruler of a country, but it's not like he hasn't tried to take over the world several times already, and in fact has been more successful at it than Magneto (even literally succeeding a couple of times, although most people probably don't remember that).
 The mutant angle does potentially make Magneto more dangerous, because any country could have mutants that might be attracted to Magneto's call, whereas Doom, etc., don't necessarily have a potential base of support spread out all over the world.
 I think it would have been interesting to see all of this explored and spelled out more clearly.
 Not necessarily in this issue, but maybe in X-Men Unlimited #2, which was meant to build up the threat of Magneto but really was filled with a whole lot of nothing.
 And i counter your "writers/editors should be allowed to tell an X-Men story without having to document the whereabouts of the entire Marvel universe" with "Ok, but this issue makes a point of showing us reactions from the Fantastic Four, Excalibur, and Sunfire, so i'm only asking questions raised by the story itself".

 In any event, the initiation of the Protocols only serves to provoke the already unstable Magneto who destroys the shield in an EMP blast that knocks out power on Earth.
 And that interrupts the Thing's bath.

 First of all, that's a terrible Thing.
 But more importantly, you'll notice that footnote, saying that these events take place before Fantastic Four #374.
-Anyone that knows the ending of this issue and has read FF #374 (which apparently didn't include anyone involved in this issue) knows that that's impossible.
+Anyone who knows the ending of this issue and who has read FF #374 (which apparently didn't include anyone involved in this issue) knows that that's impossible.
 And you can't go the other way, either, because by the time the Thing's face is cured, Mr. Fantastic has "died".
 It really feels like no one at Marvel had any idea how long the status quo changes for the Thing and Wolverine would last, which is a sign of problems in its own right; writers were seemingly just winging it.

 This was a source of much outrage from me at the time, and it was directed at those involved in this book.
 I've since realized that continuity problems with the Thing's injuries extended beyond this issue, so i'll now direct some of my outrage towards the writer of the Fantastic Four's book, who also happened to be the editor-in-chief of the company.
 It seems that the situation with the Thing just wasn't communicated throughout the Marvel offices.
 I usually try to be forgiving about realtime continuity errors like this since i'm sympathetic to the fact that inter-office coordination is difficult, but this one is just basic logic.